KittyGiraudel/site/_posts/2012-01-01-what-to-do-with-a-sass-list.md

   }
 }</code></pre>

 Thanks to the `$zips` list and the `@each` loop, we can make the whole process of assigning a specific background image depending on a class very simple.
-Also it gets damn simple to add/remove a zip-code: all you have to do is updating the list.
+Also it gets damn simple to add/remove a zip-code: all we have to do is updating the list.

 Okay.
 I believe this is a decent use case for a list.
 Now what about lists functions like `append` or `length`?
 Finding a good example is getting tricky, but I suppose we could take the one I recently talked about in [this article about star rating widget in Sass](http://hugogiraudel.com/2014/02/24/star-rating-system-with-sass/) where I build a selector out of a Sass list.